-Although Sen. Pan is the leader of the legislators who are attempting to make this bill into law, many other lawmakers are championing mandatory vaccines for children to protect the general population have withstood intense and illogical criticism from the anti vaccine cult.
+Although Sen. Pan is the leader of the California legislators, who are championing mandatory vaccines for children, others have withstood intense and hate-filled criticism from the anti-vaccine racist crowd.

 Pan said, “What does that mean for the followers when they make comments like that?
 That stimulates people to want to make threats.”

-This illogical reaction by anti-vaccine cultists over SB 277 ignores a Los Angeles Times data analysis that revealed that in 2014, for the first time in 12 years, less Californians claimed their beliefs disallowed immunizing their children.
+This illogical reaction by anti-vaccine pseudoscientists over SB277 ignores a Los Angeles Times data analysis that revealed that in 2014, for the first time in 12 years, fewer Californians claimed their beliefs disallowed immunizing their children.

 Emily Willingham and Laura Helft wrote an article for NOVA that stated that vaccinated individuals protect:

 …members of the community who cannot be vaccinated, preventing the chain of disease from reaching them and limiting potential outbreaks.
 Every vaccinated person adds to the effectiveness of this community-level protection.

 In other words, not only do vaccines prevent each child from dangerous and sometimes deadly diseases, but it also protects the broader community, including children and adults who cannot be vaccinated.
 I know that altruism may be a foreign concept to the narcissism of the anti-vaxxer cult, but that’s how a society survives.

 We send soldiers to war protect our country, but not all of us go, just a few, even in the largest wars.
 We build hospitals to protect everyone’s health.
 We send public health servants into epidemics to help stop diseases.
 Everyone usually shares in the overall well-being of a society, and everyone usually participates in supporting the greater good of society.

 A civilized country protects each other – why is this ideal so foreign to the vaccine-deniers?